 The National Careers Institute Partnership Grants program provides funding to enhance partnerships with industry, employers, schools and tertiary institutions to deliver innovative career advisory products and services for people at all stages of their careers.

-The objectives of the National Careers Institute Partnership Grants are to:
+The objectives for round 3 of the program are to:

-The intended outcomes of the National Careers Institute Partnership Grants are:
+The intended outcomes of the program are: